NCalleja/Travelling-Salesmen-Problem/README.md

 Things to Do:

 - 1.)
 Setup a System where The User gets to choose which Algorithm they'd like to use.
+(DONE)
 - 2.)
-Create the skeleton of those Algorithms
+Create the skeleton of those Algorithms						(DONE)
 - 3.)
 Be able to read from the file and put it into a 3D Matrix to compute.
+(DONE)
+- 3.5) Create a Method to calculate Distance
 - 4.)
 Create the Methods,
     - a.)
 Uniform Cost
     - b.)
 Uniform Cost without crossing Paths